 The shape of flowers is also important to bee foragers – they have to be able to enter the flower to access the food supply.
 It’s also important that the food, particularly nectar, isn’t too easy for other insects such as flies and beetles to reach, so that the bees are guaranteed a reliable food supply.
 Many good bee plants have large, tubular flowers which are symmetrical along the vertical axis.
 The lower petal is often lipped to provide a landing platform for the visiting bee, and this is also sometimes decorated with lines or spots, called nectar guides, that show the way to the nectar within, as can be seen in foxgloves (Digitalis purpurea).

 In our Bee Borders the foxgloves sit amidst an array of other bee-rewarding species, including our native viper’s bugloss (Echium vulgare), honeywort (Cerinthe major var. purpurascens), the cottage garden favourite, larkspur (Consolida ajacis), and the honey-scented Euphorbia mellifera.

-Bees, and especially honey bees, are in a major decline worldwide due to a complex range of factors thought to include climate change, pests and diseases, colony collapse disorder (whereby the worker bees abruptly abandon a hive causing the colony to die), and a decline in wildflowers due to intensive agricultural practices.
-And yet, honey bees are vital to our food chain as pollinators of crops accounting for about one third of our diet.
-Honeybees are essential to fruit-set in tomatoes, coffee, grapes, apples and other fruits in the Rose family.
-They also ensure seed production for oils such as Rapeseed, and play a major role in pollinating crops such as clover to provide seeds for farmers.
+Wild bee populations are thought to be in decline worldwide due to a complex range of factors thought to include climate change, pests and diseases, and a decline in wildflowers and habitat due to intensive agricultural practices.
+And yet, bees are vital to our food chain as pollinators of crops accounting for about one third of our diet.
+Bees are essential to fruit-set in crops such as tomatoes, coffee, grapes, beans, apples and strawberries.
+They also ensure seed production for oils such as Rapeseed and sunflower.

 Most of the bee plants in the Bee Borders are readily available from garden centres, and many are straightforward to raise from seed.